 Falling into the half rep trap, on the other hand, not only lowers your bicep activation, it also gives you a false sense of strength.
-This then leads to ego lifting and puts you at risk of injuries by using the incorrect bicep curl technique to lift excessively heavy weights.
+This then leads to ego lifting and puts you at risk of injuries by using the incorrect bicep curl technique to try and perform the heaviest dumbbell curl possible.

 Not controlling the weights

 Your biceps should control the weight at all times during a dumbbell arm curl.
 Avoid just letting the weight drop during the eccentric (lowering) phase of the rep.

 Instead, resist the tension of the dumbbell with your biceps by slowing down your reps slightly.

 There's no award for doing the fastest DB bicep curl, so don't feel that you have to rush your repetitions by letting the weight drop.
 Lower the dumbbells purposefully by allowing them to stretch your biceps, and you'll get way more mechanical tension (crucial for muscle growth) while simultaneously sparing your elbows.